kandros/go-visits-cloudfront/readme.md

+## go-visits-cloundfront

-save requests informations from api-gaterayt to dynamodb
+a lambda that saves requests informations from api-gaterayt to dynamodb

 it extract there headers from cloudfront request